-Check out Thomas Morel’ photographies in the cafê, in the shower area, by the pool area and by the saunas!
+Check out Thomas Morel’ photographs in the cafe, in the shower area, by the pool area and by the saunas!

-Marianne studied in Bergen Artschool, École Superieure des Beaux-Arts i Paris, Royal College of Art i London and Jan Van Eyck Academie i Maastricht.
-She has had exhibitions in Cité Internationales des Arts i Paris, Henie-Onstad Artcenter, Bergen Art Association og Gallery F15 in Moss.
+Marianne studied in Bergen Art-school, École Superieure des Beaux-Arts i Paris, Royal College of Art i London and Jan Van Eyck Academie i Maastricht.
+She has had exhibitions in Cité Internationales des Arts i Paris, Henie-Onstad Artcenter, Bergen Art Association and Gallery F15 in Moss.
 Marianne Heske is represented in the museum collections of the Nationalgallery, Henie Onstad Artcentre and Ville de Paris.
-She has also represented Norway in the nordic pavilion in the Biennal in Venezia, Sao Paolo and world art display in Hannover.
+She has also represented Norway in the Nordic pavilion in the Biennal in Venice, Sao Paolo and world art display in Hanover.

 Marianne works in a variety of medias, among several: Videoart, installation and graphics.
-Within graphics she mainly works with litography, videolitography and silkprintings.
+Within graphics she mainly works with lithography, videolithography and silkprinting.
 She got her international breakthrough with computerpainting.
 This is a painting that has its origin in a videotape of landscape.
-The recordings get digitalised or transferred to PC, and from these huge panoramas are created.
+The recordings get digitized or transferred to PC, and from these huge panoramas are created.

 The common title for the pictures in Lustrabadet is “Mountains of the Mind”.
 They are captured on Sognefjellet, in the Hurrungane and by the Sognefjord.